 Hypothyroidism is even more common when you consider that the treatment for hyperthyroidism often results in hypothyroid symptoms!

 So, if you have hyperthyroidism and you undergo treatment, then you will most likely need thyroid hormone medication which puts you into the “hypothyroid” group.

 These two conditions can’t really be compared to one another in this way.

 Conditions that cause hypothyroidism are more likely to be sinister and more difficult to diagnose which may lead to symptoms such as slow weight gain, depression, fatigue, and so on.

 On the other hand, hyperthyroidism causes enough symptoms to lead a patient to the doctor’s office to get treatment more rapidly due to heart palpitations, increased sweating, and so on.

 From a quality of life standpoint, hypothyroidism may be the more difficult to manage condition, whereas hyperthyroidism may cause more immediate problems.

 Is Graves’ disease Hyperthyroidism or Hypothyroidism?

-Graves' disease an autoimmune condition which causes hyperthyroidism.
+Graves’ disease is an autoimmune condition that causes hyperthyroidism.

 But, not all cases of hyperthyroidism are caused by Graves’ disease!